UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/design_decisions.md

-S25 - CheckComboBoxes
+**ControlsFX (More notably, CheckComboBoxes)**

-These were chosen as they reduce the number of clicks that users require to filter their lists.
+CheckComboboxes were chosen as they reduce the number of clicks that users require to filter their lists.
 It allows them to select multiple regions/organs at once, rather than only one using a drop down box.
+They have been implemented in a number of clinician windows including the list of transplant requests, searching clients and organs to donate.